democracymanifesto.com

 make section 501 run on all cylinders

-this is understood when visas are granted, and it is fundamental to how australians preserve a safe, fair society.
+Australia is known for its generosity, but this hospitality is not unconditional.
+Non-citizens are welcomed as guests, and serious crimes can break that welcome.
+This principle is understood when visas are granted, and it is fundamental to how Australians maintain a safe and fair society.

-but without connected national data, the law cannot work as intended.
+However, without connected national data, the application of the law does not function as intended.

-This review must examine whether people who fail the character test are being missed due to fragmented information collection, reporting, and data-sharing arrangements between Commonwealth, State, and Territory agencies.
-It must identify any intergovernmental, inter-jurisdictional, and cross-agency bottlenecks, blind spots, or systemic failures that prevent timely identification of non-citizens who meet the statutory threshold for visa cancellation under section 501.
+This review must examine whether individuals who fail the character test are being overlooked due to fragmented data collection, reporting, and sharing arrangements among Commonwealth, State, and Territory agencies.
+It should identify any intergovernmental, inter-jurisdictional, and cross-agency bottlenecks, blind spots, or systemic failures that hinder the timely identification of non-citizens who meet the criteria for visa cancellation under section 501.

-The review must recommend workable, enforceable remedies, including consideration of a Mandatory National Non-Citizen Criminal Sentencing Register (MNNCSR) to ensure that all relevant criminal outcomes are automatically captured, aggregated, and transmitted to the Commonwealth for character-test assessment.
+The review must recommend practical, enforceable solutions, including the potential establishment of a Mandatory National Non-Citizen Criminal Sentencing Register (MNNCSR) to ensure that all relevant criminal outcomes are automatically captured, aggregated, and sent to the Commonwealth for character test assessment.

-Further, The Australian Senate should examine any additional legislative, administrative, or operational measures required to ensure section 501 operates as Parliament intended — namely, the lawful and timely removal of non-citizens who fail the character test.
+Furthermore, the Australian Senate should explore any additional legislative, administrative, or operational measures necessary to ensure section 501 operates as intended by Parliament—namely, the lawful and timely removal of non-citizens who fail the character test.

-we urge the hon Tony Burke as minister of Home Affairs to act expeditiously to apply section 501 to the full extent of the law for those who have failed the character test; both retrospectively and proactively from this time forward.
+We urge the Hon.
+Tony Burke, as Minister of Home Affairs, to act swiftly to apply section 501 to its full extent for those who have failed the character test, both retrospectively and moving forward.

 Read More